 This assessment is based on a visual inspection of the property and also the immediate adjoining land.
 Limited subsurface investigation may also have been undertaken as part of this appraisal.
 Slope monitoring has not been carried out within or adjacent to the property for the purpose of this appraisal.
-The opinions ex- pressed in this report also take into account our relevant local experience.
+The opinions expressed in this report also take into account our relevant local experience.

-The property is within an area where landslip and/or subsidence have occurred, or where there is a risk that slope instability may occur.
-Important factors relating to slope conditions and the impact of development which commonly influence the risks of slope instability are discussed herein.
+The property is within an area where landslip and/or subsidence have occurred, or where there is a risk of landslide.
+Important factors relating to slope conditions and the impact of development which commonly influence the landslide risks are discussed herein.

 An owner's decision to acquire, develop or build on land within an area such as this involves the understanding and acceptance of a level of risk.
 It is important to recognise that soil and rock movements are an ongoing geological process, which may be affected by development and land management within the site or on ad-joining land.
 Soil and rock movements may cause visible damage to structures even where the risk of slope failure is considered low.
-This report is intended only to assess the risk of slope failure, apparent at the time of inspection.
+This report is intended only to assess the landslide risk apparent at the time of inspection.

-Our opinion is provided on the present risk of slope instability for the land specifically referenced in the title to this report.
+Our opinion is provided on the present landslide risk for the land specifically referenced in the title to this report.
 Foundations suitable for future building development are discussed in relation to slope stability considerations.
 Limited foundation advice may be provided.
 If so, advice is intended to guide the footing design for the proposed development.
 However, this report is not intended as, is not suitable for, and must not be used in lieu of a detailed foundation investigation for final design and costing of foundations, retaining walls or associated structures.